 Application Requirements

-• Payment of Application & Registration Fees: Once the application is approved by Council, the intern will be sent an invoice by the Executive Director and they can pay for both the Application and Intern Registration fees at the same time.
+- Payment of Application & Registration Fees: Once the application is approved by Council, the Intern will be sent an invoice by the Executive Director and they can pay for both the application and registration fees.
 The one-time Application Fees are $100 per applicant.
-Annual Registration fees are $130 but fees are prorated to the month of the applicant's registration.
-For example, if an intern registers in August, their registration fees will be ($130/12)*5= $54.17.
-So in this particular instance, the intern must pay $100 (Application fees) plus $54.17 (Registration fees) for a total of $154.17.
-Fees can be paid either by cheque written out to the 'Northwest Territories Association of Architects, by electronic money transfer (EMT) sent to [email protected] or by credit card.
-If the intern chooses to pay by Visa or MasterCard, they can provide their information by phone or by e-mail.
+Annual registration fees are $120 but fees are prorated to the month of the applicant's registration.
+For example, if an intern registers in August, their registration fees will be ($120/12)*5= $50.00.
+So in this particular instance, the intern must pay $100 (application fee) plus $50.00 (registration fee) for a total of $150.00.
+Fees can be paid either by cheque written out to the 'Northwest Territories Association of Architects, by etransfer sent to [email protected] or by credit card.
+If the intern chooses to pay by Visa or MasterCard, they can provide their information by phone or by email.

-• Membership renewal: Memberships are up for renewal on Jan 1 of each year.
-An invoice will be sent out to intern architects at the end of December.
-Renewal fees will be due Jan 1.
-Failure to pay renewal fees on time will result in late fees barring exceptional circumstances.
+- Membership renewal: Memberships are up for renewal on Jan 1 of each year.
+An invoice will be sent out to at the beginning of December.
+Failure to pay renewal fees on time will result in late fees.

 Reporting Requirements

-Interns are required to attain 3720 hours of work experience to complete their internship.
-Experience is reviewed and evaluated at the end of each 900-1000 hours of architectural experience or at the change of employement.
+Interns are required to obtain 3720 hours of work experience to complete their internship.
+Experience is reviewed and evaluated at the end of each 900-1000 hours which is approximately every 6 months of architectural experience or at the change of employement.
 Interns (and their mentors) must complete, review and submit their hours via the Canadian Experience Record Book (CERB).
+Interns should be submitting their hours to the Registrar to review within 8 months.
+Submissions completed after 1 years from the start of the internship, or since the last submission date are considered late and require a review.

 The following must be submitted at each reporting period: